 The heart and passion of MACU’s academic program is the four-year Bachelor of Arts and Bachelor of Science degrees.
-With the realization that some students have academic goals beyond MACU we also offer an associate degree that can be completed in 2 years and a certificate in Family Life Education that can be completed in approximately 2 years.
+With the realization that some students have academic goals beyond MACU we also offer associate degrees that can be completed in 2 years and two certificate programs.

 The four-year degree programs, the B.A. and the B.S., require at a minimum 120 semester hours of credit.
 The principal difference between the B.A. and the B.S. degrees is that the B.A. requires the study of a foreign language.
-In keeping with the mission of MACU, every four-year degree program in the School of Undergraduate Studies requires a major in Bible and Theology.
-Dependent upon the program of study, students will either complete a 50-hour Biblical Exposition major or a 30-hour Biblical Studies major.
-In the School of Professional Studies every degree program requires at least a minor in Biblical Studies.
+In keeping with the mission of MACU, every degree program requires students to complete courses in biblical and theological studies.
+Students preparing for vocational ministry will complete a 48 hour major in Biblical Studies, all other four-year degree students will complete a minor in Biblical Studies.
 For the B.A. and the B.S. degrees, at least twenty-five percent (25%) of the required semester hours must be taken at MACU.

 Nearly all of the baccalaureate degree programs require a student to complete an internship requirement.
 Working with a local congregation, organization, or institution, the student will learn first hand with the guidance of a field mentor and faculty advisor.
 Depending upon the program of study, three to six semester credit hours may be earned.

-Whether it is in the classroom or through a supervised practical experience “in the real world,” MACU is committed to providing a quality academic program to train extraordinary leaders to serve in career or volunteer Christian service.
+Whether it is in the classroom or through a supervised practical experience “in the real world,” MACU is committed to providing a quality academic program to train extraordinary leaders to serve in God’s Kingdom.
 If you have questions or concerns about your academic program, please feel free to stop by the Academic Affairs Office.
 Again, welcome to MACU.

 If you have specific questions about transfer credits, contact the Registrar’s Office at 252-334-2029 or e-mail us at firstname.lastname@example.org.